-Here is an example of buzz pollination right in front of my eyes; I had never seen this before:
+I was able to capture this example of buzz pollination as a video.
+I had never seen this before:

-You may have heard about the devastating European honey bee declines (Colony Collapse Disorder) that threaten global agricultural interests (our food supply)!
+You may have read about the devastating European honey bee declines (Colony Collapse Disorder) that threaten global agricultural interests (our food supply)!
 But our native pollinating bees also show large declines.

 Why the sudden declines?
-There are many possible reasons, but habitat loss and chemicals are two reasons.
+There are many possible reasons, but habitat loss and chemicals (pesticides and herbicides) are two reasons.

 The good news is that most pollinators are quite gentle when they visit flowers for nectar, and they are not likely to bother you while you hover over them with a camera.